jana95/100-days-of-ml-code/README.md

 Logistic regression is to solve classification problems.the output of the model will be a binary value.
 Logistic regression gives a discrete output

+# Day 5|Logistic Regression

+Watched a edureka video of regression(linear and logistic regression) and Los function calculation and how it is minimized

+# Day 6|Logistic Regression